Create a hands-on fall STEM activity with this stacking apples game using pretend apples and playdough. Here’s how to play.

 1. Read the story Ten Apples Up on Top! with your child.

 4. Create a tray area for them to explore the Apples STEM challenge.
-Give them the container of playdough and tell them they can use it if it will help them get 10 apples up on top, just like the book.
-Better yet give them a container of numbers and challenge them to build up the matching amount to the number the pull out from the selection.
+Give them the container of play dough and tell them they can use it if it will help them get 10 apples up on top, just like in the book.
+Better yet give them a container of numbers and challenge them to build up the matching amount to the number they pull out from the selection.

 And then wait… see what they come up with on their own as they stack the apples.

-I did this activity with both of my kids ages 5 and 10 which have different problem solving skill sets.
+I did this activity with both of my kids ages 5 and 10 who have different problem-solving skill sets.
 They both took the STEM challenge independently and then discovered quite quickly it’s easier to work together when it gets to the really high numbers.

 How tall did your child’s apple stack get?

 Looking for more STEM Ideas for your child?
 SIGN for our Newsletter and have kids activities sent to you each month!

 We’ll be featuring posts over in our VBC Facebook group as well.
 Can’t wait to see what you’re up to!

 - DIY Apple Game